Student-centric advice and objective recommendations

 Arguably, one of the most important steps in transferring is finding out how your credits transfer.
 If you’re applying to in-state schools, there may already be established transfer agreements detailing what courses will transfer between your community college and prospective four-year school.
 Alternatively, if you’re applying to out-of-state schools, you can send in your transcript to your prospective schools, who will use these to determine which credits can transfer.

-Also, for those of you applying to in-state, public universities, it’s also worth it to see if there are any transfer “pathways” between your current and prospective school.
+Also, for those of you applying to in-state, public universities, it’s worth it to see if there are any transfer “pathways” between your current and prospective school.
 Sometimes, these “pathways” or “alliance programs” guarantee transfer to students who achieve a certain GPA.
 Others make the process easier or increase your chances of admission, so they’re definitely worth a look if you find any.
 For example, many California community colleges have such agreements with the University of California campuses (here’s an example!).

 7. Meet with advisors